Portuguese yields hit 4-month high as leftists challenge government

 Other strategists said the political upheaval in Portugal had raised the prospect of a ratings downgrade from DBRS on Friday, a move that would mean Lisbon’s debt would no longer be eligible for purchase under the ECB’s quantitative easing scheme.

-In order to qualify for QE, the European Central Bank demands that the best rating assigned by either Moody‘s, Standard & Poor‘s, Fitch or DBRS is investment grade, or a country is compliant with a bailout.
-DBRS is the only one of the four currently to have an investment grade rating at BBB (low) albeit with a stable trend.
+In order to qualify for QE, the ECB demands that the best rating assigned by either Moody‘s, Standard & Poor‘s, Fitch or DBRS is investment grade, or a country is compliant with a bailout.
+DBRS is the only of the four to currently have an investment grade rating at BBB (low) albeit with a stable trend.

 Commerzbank said it was a “low probability but high impact risk”.